Can an artificial intelligence learn to beat the stock market?

 This somewhat understates the miracle that Glickman claims to have performed.
 When we spoke on March 20, J4 Capital was up nearly 4% for the year, according to internal documents Glickman shared, while the Dow Jones Industrial Average was down nearly 27%—a heroic beat of nearly 31 percentage points.
 Many other hedge funds were down by double digits and teetering.
 When we spoke again on May 7, he was approaching a 5% return.

 Most financial engineers believe that it’s impossible for a machine, left to its own devices, to beat the stock market.
 The data is too noisy, too random to be predictable.
 Observable trading records are limited to the past hundred years, and the law of averages is relentless.
 Any signal that is obvious enough to exploit absent inside information—barrels of oil priced nearly free, for example—will quickly be discovered and eliminated by competitors.
-While some quantitative hedge funds use investment algorithms to make high-frequency trades, these algorithms must be frequently reprogrammed and refined.
+While some quantitative hedge funds use algorithms to make high-frequency trades, they must frequently be reprogrammed and refined.

 All this competition leaves a slim margin for profit.
 An exceptional trader would be thrilled with a 51% success rate—similar to the house edge at a Las Vegas blackjack table.
 Renaissance Technologies, perhaps the most profitable quant firm in the world, has generated a vast fortune by leveraging bets with these odds.
 J4 Capital, which has only two other employees, claims to have a success rate of nearly 60%.

 Glickman himself knows little about finance.
 The 59-year-old computer scientist has never worked on Wall Street or for any big bank.
 For that reason, his supercomputer doesn’t leverage its bets or trade in derivatives, which limits, for now, the amount of money J4 can make.
-Nor did Glickman write an investment algorithm, because, again, he is not a traditional investor.
-Instead, Glickman says, he created an artificial “superintelligence” that could reprogram itself.
+Nor did Glickman write an investment algorithm to tell the machine which inputs to use.
+Instead, Glickman says, he created an autodidactic “superintelligence” that could reprogram itself.

 The hedge fund world is full of incredible claims, only some of which are true.
-When asked for comment, two academics with expertise in algorithmic finance expressed skepticism that J4’s innovations were as revolutionary as described, though neither was familiar with the firm.
-Glickman, who holds multiple patents in image processing, pattern recognition, and networking technology, is insistent that his AI is the real deal.
+When asked for comment, two academics with expertise in algorithmic finance expressed skepticism that J4’s innovations were as revolutionary as described, though neither expert was familiar with the firm.
+Glickman, who holds multiple patents in image processing, pattern recognition, and networking technology, is insistent that his artificial intelligence is the real deal.

 The mathematics are recondite, but Glickman does his best to explain.
 The software he runs is a type of theorem prover, a nondeterministic algorithm that can look at a data set and generate a hypothesis to interpret what it sees.
 Similar to how the human brain breaks information into chunks in order to form heuristics about the world, Glickman’s AI tests theorems with increasing levels of mathematical abstraction.
 The result, he says, “turns out to be extraordinarily potent.”